maureensanchez99/pft_scavenger_hunt/README.md

 ## Development

 This project was developed using Flutter and follows standard Flutter development practices.
+Also follows LSU color palette guidelines.

 ## Credits